Quaden2307/flight-price-predictor/documentation/live_data_logging.md

 Fix shipped to collect.py: added `import sys` and switched both subprocess calls from `"python"` to `sys.executable`, so they reuse the exact interpreter launchd invoked collect.py with — guaranteed to exist, same stdlib the scripts need.
 Verified by spawning `[sys.executable, "data_collector/audit.py"]` the same way collect.py will: exit 0, audit ran, clean stderr.
 Takes effect on the next run (May 30); tomorrow's check should be the first time dedup + audit + the floor alarm all run automatically end to end.

 Offer-count trend: 3,683 → 3,669 → 3,679.
 The six-day monotonic decline broke today with a +10 uptick.
 Marginal and could just be noise, but the steady slide has at least paused.
 Still ~700 above the 3,000 floor, so even if it resumes there's runway before the alarm would trip.

+---

+## May 30, 2026

+Run 23: 3,620 offers, 0 failures, 0 retry events, ~7m 54s runtime (10:00 → 10:08 UTC).
+Cumulative dataset now 90,242 rows across 23 runs.
+Audit clean (0 NULLs across all six modeling-critical fields), price $62-$5,855, trip duration 0-54d, lead time 0-184d.

+The headline: **first end-to-end automated run.** collector.err.log hasn't grown since May 29 09:55 — meaning the backup, dedup, audit, and floor alarm all ran without crashing for the first time since the two bugs were stacked.
+The May 28 atomic-rename fix and the May 29 `sys.executable` fix both held in production.
+The pipeline is finally doing what the runs_logs `0 failures` column had been falsely implying all month.

+Yesterday's +10 uptick was noise after all — today is a new floor at 3,620, the eighth new low in nine days.
+Drift continues.
+Still 620 above the 3,000 alarm threshold (~17% headroom), but the slope has not reversed.
+At the current ~50/day decline rate the alarm is ~12 days out if it stays linear.

+Modeling-start math: 90,242 rows toward the 96K target, need 5,758 more.
+At today's pace that's ~1.6 days — June 1 is the working target.
+Holding to it unless tomorrow's run drops sharply.

+Today's max price ($5,855, NYC→LON, AF) is higher than the persistent $5,647 NYC→PAR AF outlier from last week.
+Same airline, different long-haul route — looks like a second cached business-class-leak candidate rather than the same row carrying forward.
+Still on the "look at raw_offer JSON during a quieter day" queue.